iPenguin/ipenguin.github.com/_posts/2021-07-15-bare-metal-kubernetes-cluster.md

 comments: true
 ---

-## Tales of a Bare Metal Kubernetes Cluster

 ### Background

 For the last couple of years I have been running Docker on a Lenovo ThinkCentre M720q for most of my home network services, but I wanted to move to a Kubernetes cluster so when I began studying for the Certified Kubernetes Administrator (CKA) exam I knew I would take time to create a cluster for my home network as well.